Staff and Fellows

 Kaveh Majlesi

-Kaveh Majlesi is a PhD student in economics at University of Texas at Austin.
-Previously, he has worked as a Teaching Fellow at Harvard University and economic analyst in the OC&C Strategy Consultants in alliance with Middle East Strategy Advisors, a consulting firm based in UAE.
-He has also been consultant to national projects in Iran.
+Kaveh Majlesi is Assistant Professor of Economics at Lund University, School of Economics, in Lund, Sweden.
+Majlesi earned his PhD in Economics at the University of Texas at Austin.
+Previously, he was the Program Manager for the HAND Research Foundation, and he has worked as a Teaching Fellow at Harvard University and economic analyst in the OC&C Strategy Consultants.
+He has also been consultant to some national projects in Iran.

-He holds a Masters of Public Administration/International Development (MPA/ID) degree from Harvard's John F. Kennedy School of Government.
-MPA/ID program is an economics-centered, multi-disciplinary program, combining rigorous training in analytical and quantitative methods with an emphasis on policy and practice and is designed to prepare the next generation of leaders in international development.
-He also holds a Bachelor's degree from Sharif University of Technology in Electrical Engineering.
+He holds a Masters of Public Administration/International Development (MPA/ID) degree from Harvard's John F. Kennedy School of Government and a Bachelor's degree from Sharif University of Technology in Electrical Engineering.

 Leena Datwani